What is the difference between baking soda and baking powder?

 What is baking powder?

-Baking powder is a dry mixture made of a combination of baking soda and an acidic ingredient.
+Baking powder is actually a combination of baking soda and an acid.
+It’s usually sold in a dry form that you mix with other ingredients like water, fat, and flour to create the desired baked goods.
 It is a complete leavening system, meaning that it doesn’t need an additional acidic ingredient in the recipe to do its work.
-When baking powder is hydrated it will react.
-Baking powder is only used for baking.
+It is only used for baking.

 There are two types of baking powder